thousandbrainsproject/monty_lab/dmc_configs/dmc_configs/README.md

 **Single rotation evaluation due to FLOPs counting overhead, so we will extrapolate total FLOPs to 14 rotations based on this/or can compare to a ViT trained on 1 rotation.

-The main output measure is as a function of whether the ViT or Monty is training.
+The main output measure is FLOPs as a function of whether the ViT or Monty is training.

 **TODO:**
 - Configs need specification (including `dist_agent_77obj_1rot_trained` in `dmc_pretrain_experiments.py`)